valschmidt/rep/rep-DRAFT_MB.rst

 		yaw_bias_deg: 0.0
 		IMU_time_bias_sec: 0.0

 **FIX:** Parameters are not captured in a ROS BAG file I don't think.
-So a BAG is replayed in a ROS environment,
+So a BAG is replayed in a ROS environment, these parameters may have changed and may not reflect the values in force at the time the MBES data was recorded.
+This problem likely persists across other ROS nodes in which offsets are

 Messages